 We are committed to the idea that educational opportunity is critical to all people reaching their potential and contributing positively to our world.
-The Foundation supports educational initiatives from birth through grade 12, adult literacy, and programs that enhance academic skills.
+The Foundation’s vision for education is intentionally broad and encompasses both traditional and non-traditional pathways.

 Health and Research Sciences

 We support organizations that cultivate the health and well-being of communities.
 The Foundation funds research, education and access in the healthcare and medical fields.
 Areas of funding interest include healthcare access and education for underserved populations, specific medical research topics, and violence prevention.

 We believe that strengthening self-sufficiency allows people to reach their full potential with dignity.
 The Foundation supports organizations that help people in need achieve self-sufficiency for themselves and their families.

 PHILANTHROPY TODAY PROGRAM: